dsdanielpark/ExceptNotifier/README.md

 <br>

 # Install
-The latest stable release (and required dependencies) can be installed from PyPI:
+The latest stable release (and required dependencies) can be installed from PyPI(v0.2.11):
 ```
 pip install ExceptNotifier
 ```

-You may instead want to use the development version from Github:
+You may instead want to use the development version from Github for contributing:
 ```
 pip install git+https://github.com/dsdanielpark/ExceptNotifier.git
 ```